-The road to Keetmanshoop aimed and fired like a spear directly into the horizon.
+The road to Keetmanshoop was a dead-straight line that pointed to the horizon.
 It was a mesmerising sight.
 After an hour (of what felt like shaking the car until all the panels fell off) on the gravel, the road mercifully turned to tarmac and we were finally able to reach highway speeds.

 We were in a good mood so early in the morning, and eager to gain some ground.
-We were debating our route and border crossing; We could drive to the far north, and pass through the Caprivi strip into northern Botswana.
+We were debating our route and border crossing into Botswana; We could drive to the far north, and pass through the Caprivi strip into northern Botswana.
 The alternative was to cut into Botswana from the East, giving us more time to spend in the Okavango Delta.

-Our first stop of the day was a petrol station just outside of Keetsmanshoop.
-Jeff walked inside to find a bathroom, Wessel went to buy hamburgers from the Wimpy fast food restaurant, and I stayed at the car.
+Our first stop of the day was a petrol station just on the outskirts of Keetsmanshoop.
+Jeff walked inside to find a bathroom, Wessel went to buy hamburgers from the Wimpy fast food restaurant, and I stayed at the car, stretching my legs.

 The attendant ran up to the car enthusiastically and started pumping petrol.
-It seemed so luxurious, having previously always pumped petrol the Australian ‘self-serve’ way.
+It seemed so luxurious, having petrol pumped for us, while we just relaxed.
 Tank full.
 Pay.
 Tip.
-He started cleaning million insect splatters off the windscreen as Jeff and Wessel returned, bringing hamburgers.
+He started cleaning millions of splatters off the windscreen as Jeff and Wessel returned, bringing a bag full of hamburgers.

 We pulled out of the petrol station and gasped at what a difference a clean windscreen made.
-Keetmanshoop was a small crossroads town in southern Namibia, with shops, markets, and large wide open streets in a simple grid pattern.
+We had amassed quite a dead insect collection.

 Jeff returned from the market with a new grandpa-style peaked cap, which he would wear almost every day from then on.
 Wessel appeared a few minutes later thumbing a wad of Namibian dollars.